eResearchSandpit/python-image-manipulation-session/README.md

 wc -l < metadata/filelist.txt
 ```

-Let's assume the output of the above command is 270450, which means we have 270450 images to process.
-Now, we can estimate the total run time by multiplying the time taken to process one image by the total number of images.
-We can use IPython as a calculator for this:
+That returns 270450, which means we have 270450 images to process.
+We can use IPython as a calculator to work out the estimated run time:

 ```python
 time_per_im = 3.24/100